Beyond Just Updates: How Internal Communications Builds Culture, Curiosity, and Accountability

 • Keep the mission front and center.

 Internal messages shouldn’t sound like they’re from a corporate template.
-Infuse them with the voice, values, and passion that drive your work.
-It helps ground the team in the bigger picture and ensure everyone’s aware of the branding and talking points to get your story out there.
+Make sure your voice, values, and passion are clear and shared.
+This also helps ground the team in the bigger picture and ensure everyone’s aware of the branding and talking points to get your story out there.

 • Use the right tools for the job.

-Not every update needs a meeting, and not every idea fits in Slack.
-Find the right balance of platforms that allow your team to collaborate, stay informed, and stay connected.
+Not every update needs a meeting, and not every message finds nuance in an email.
+Find the right balance of outreach that allows your team to collaborate, stay informed and connected.

 Engaging Your Team from the Inside Out